HearstAT/cfn_backendless_chef/README.md

 For External:

 If you want to sync down the S3 bucket utilized for the instance, there is a knife.rb in the root of the S3 bucket created at build time with all the config data to run the backup or restore commands.
+[Code 01](aws_backendless_chef_ha.yml#L1222-L1235)

 -   [knife ec](https://github.com/chef/knife-ec-backup) w/ the following items/info
     -   Backup (See backup command below)